Arctic theory & model: AIM

 1) global

 Using orthogonal curvilinear regridding of the sphere, this configuration enables a view of the role of the Arctic in global thermohaline circulation.
 In the figure, vectors representing the model flow have been “bundled” into flow tubes for easier visualization.
-A linked page describes differences between this result and a more traditional ideas.
+A

 2) extended Arctic